Tuition and Fees

 Bills are not mailed.
 You may review and pay your bill on Self Service Carolina.

-Summer 2018 payment plan enrollment begins April 23, 2018.
+Fall 2018 payment plan enrollment begins July 27, 2018.
 If you do not enroll in a payment plan, payment in full is required by August 15, 2018 to avoid cancellation of your Fall courses.

 Our students may pay online on Self Service Carolina.
 Payments for tuition and fees may be made with an electronic check, or e-check, by entering a bank routing and account number into the secure system.
 Credit card payments are also accepted online.
 A 2.5% convenience fee is charged for each credit card transaction.

 We participate in the Solicitor’s Worthless Check Program.
 All returned checks are submitted for collection if we have not been contacted by the maker of the check.
 A $30 fee will be charged for each returned check.
 See our check acceptance policy for more information.